sellorm/quarto-youtube-embed/README.md

 A [Quarto](https://quarto.org) extension to embed a Youtube video into an html document using a shortcode.

 **Note:** The project is archived and will no longer be updated.
-The Twitter embed functionality is available in my [quarto-social-embeds](https://github.com/sellorm/quarto-social-embeds) project.
+The YouTube embed functionality is available in my [quarto-social-embeds](https://github.com/sellorm/quarto-social-embeds) project.

 ## Installation